soundpress/RulesOfNYC/docs/c01/index.rst

    (5) No non-conforming existing dry cleaning establishment shall be enlarged or extended unless such extension or enlargement be made in conformity with the provisions of the Zoning Resolution and may include a coin-operated dry cleaning establishment by complying with these rules.

    (6) All coin-operated dry cleaning units shall be installed in a diked area all parts of which shall be impervious to the solvent used in such units.
 The diked section shall consist of a four inch curb above the floor.
 All solvent spillage into the diked area shall be conducted by gravity flow, or by an automatic pump, where cellar space is not available into a tank which shall be equipped with a leak proof pump and closed piping system, to pump the solvent back to the dry cleaning units.
-Such tanks shall be constructed of not less than 14 U.S. Gauge Steel, or where the tank capacity is 275 gallons or larger, tanks shall be constructed in accordance with the Oil Burner rules (§ 16-01) of the Board of Standards and Appeals.
+Such tanks shall be constructed of not less than 14 U.S. Gauge Steel, or where the tank capacity is 275 gallons or larger, tanks shall be constructed in accordance with the Oil Burner rules (2 RCNY § 16-01) of the Board of Standards and Appeals.
 The said tank or tanks shall be of sufficient capacity to accept all solvent contained in the largest tank or interconnected group of tanks in the dry cleaning unit or units which it services.

 (d) Restrictions on area.

    (1) No coin-operated dry cleaning establishment shall have a gross floor area exceeding 2,000 square feet to be used for dry cleaning, and incidental operations, including space used for pressing, finishing, storage and for the service of customers.
 The square foot area limitation shall apply to the aggregate of all space so used on all floors and mezzanines of the premises involved above the cellar or basement thereof.
 Additional space may be used on a lower floor which is either a basement or cellar provided that on such floor there shall be no dry cleaning and no storage of recently cleaned articles.
 Such additional space may include ordinary storage, boilers, compressors, pumps and filtration equipment.

-   (2) In calculating the gross floor area pursuant to § 5-01(d)(1), the area restriction shall not include the area used by lawful non-dry cleaning operations of a multiple use type of service establishment, nor shall this subdivision apply to any premises where use group 16 is permitted by the Zoning Resolution.
+   (2) In calculating the gross floor area pursuant to 2 RCNY § 5-01(d)(1), the area restriction shall not include the area used by lawful non-dry cleaning operations of a multiple use type of service establishment, nor shall this subdivision apply to any premises where use group 16 is permitted by the Zoning Resolution.

 (e) Egress.
 The means of egress from all coin-operated dry cleaning establishments shall be in conformity with the provisions of the Building Code and all laws, rules and regulations applicable.
 In addition thereto, all establishments shall conform to the following: